paul-wieland/cloud-rider/README.md

 Cloud Rider is a proof-of-concept (PoC) Ground Control Station (GCS) built with a modern tech stack:

-- 🚀 Rust backend for performance and safety
+- 🚀 Rust backend for performance, safety, and MAVLink compatibility
 - 💻 React frontend for an interactive user interface
 - 🔄 WebSocket-based real-time communication between frontend and backend